isb-cgc/readthedocs/docs/source/sections/BigQuery/BigQuery-table-search-data.rst

 Example table end name in BigQuery: rel#_fileData_active

-List of the currently active cases in GDC along with information related to those cases.
+List of the currently active cases in GDC, along with information related to those cases.
 All possible information returned from the Genomic Data Commons API active database.

 Legacy File Data
 -----------------